sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 ## Step 10: Run as Dynamic Tables

 Up until this point, all dbt models have been materialised as tables.
-In order to keep the silver and gold models fresh with new records arriving in the data share, a task needs to be run every minute; while this is well within Snowflake's capabilities, the overhead cost of running dbt in addition to any processing times will likely become a nuisance as the project scales out.
+In order to keep the silver and gold models fresh with new records arriving in the data share, a task needs to be run every minute; while this is well within Snowflake's capabilities, the overhead cost of running the dbt project will likely become a nuisance as the project scales out.

 As an alternative to frequent task runs, we will leverage the `dbt-snowflake` adapter's support for Dynamic Tables to convert our existing models to them.
 This will delegate the data refresh orchestration to Snowflake, while dbt runs handle any configuration / model changes, as well as any tests that can now be scheduled independently of data refreshes.